Chateau Nous: Description

 This two-storeyed rendered masonry house, with a flat sheet metal roof concealed behind a parapet wall, sits on a level southeast corner site in Ascot.
 The building shows a strong Functionalist approach in its design, with architectural and decorative elements including brick banding, which is now painted over, curved corner walls and windows, glass bricks and contrasting vertical and horizontal elements.

 The entrance is on the south, recessed below a flat concrete awning supported by large concrete brackets.
 Directly above is a projecting angled alcove, with windows to the first floor, which culminates at the parapet.
-The building has terracotta tiled roofdecks with solid upstands and metal tubular railings to the southeast and northwest.
+The building has terracotta tiled roof decks with solid upstands and metal tubular railings to the southeast and northwest.
 The north side of the building sits on a face brick base with a dining terrace on the northeast, below the main bedroom, which overlooks the lawn tennis court to the north.
 The entrance to the subfloor air-raid shelter is located on the east below a projecting rounded pediment.

 The building has metal framed casement windows, some of which have geometric leadlight panels with some windows set in curved walls.
 French doors, of both metal and timber frames, open onto decks which are shaded by recent metal framed canvas awnings.
 Awnings also shade windows to the west on the first floor.
 A recent timber framed carport with brick bases is attached to the western face, and trellises built in the same style are located at the south entry and at the north overlooking the tennis court.

 Internally, walls are plastered and most rooms have decorative plaster ceilings.
 An Art Deco influence is evident with a nautical design, consisting of three concentric circles with intersecting rippled or straight lines, which is used in the wrought iron stair railing and repeated in the leadlight French doors opening off the foyer, is outlined in brass strips in the main bathroom's aggregate floor and is depicted on the chrome hood of the fireplace.